Solo Travel in China: Here’s What You Need to Know Before Going

 Use Alipay for payments

 Cash is not a thing in China!
 Everyone wants you to pay using Alipay.
 So it’s super important that you download it ahead of time and tie your credit card to it.
 There were also a few checks it wanted from me, like scanning my face and passport.
 Don’t forget to do all this ahead of time to avoid stress.
 Regular credit card payments are not accepted.
-However, if your wifi/data stops working, I’d carry some small bills to pay vendors.
+However, if your wifi/data stops working (it happened to me!), I’d carry some small bills to pay vendors.
 Just note: most of them won’t have much change for you so be sure you have enough smaller bills.

 Many restaurants also require you to order your food through Alipay or WeChat.
 It is often not in English and can be confusing to order so it will take some time to get used to that as well.